Solar-network/docs/docs/guidebook/developer/tester-cli-transaction.md

 [ERROR]: Delegate count incorrect.
 '120' but should be '121'
 ```

-Now, despite the error, the newly registered delegate can still be found [here](https://dexplorer.swipechain.org/wallets/D7qKmPXo21PvwVKjbEQ85N7vPqods6anXD); with a registration fee of 100 000 000 swipechaintoshi (1 Swipechain only).
-This is due to the blockchain having to spin more than 2.5 blocks, or 20 seconds, before reaching this low delegate dynamic fee threshold, while the Swipechain Core Tester CLI only waits a strict 20 seconds before determining whether the transaction was successful or not.
+Now, despite the error, the newly registered delegate can still be found [here](https://dexplorer.solar.network/wallets/D7qKmPXo21PvwVKjbEQ85N7vPqods6anXD); with a registration fee of 100 000 000 solartoshi (1 Solar only).
+This is due to the blockchain having to spin more than 2.5 blocks, or 20 seconds, before reaching this low delegate dynamic fee threshold, while the Solar Core Tester CLI only waits a strict 20 seconds before determining whether the transaction was successful or not.

 ## Conclusion

 You should now be able to properly manage your test transactions with the help of the tester cli utility!
-If you have any questions or signals to present, please do so either on [Telegram](https://t.me/Swipechain) with a message or [GitHub](https://github.com/Swipechain/swipechain-docs) with an issue.
+If you have any questions or signals to present, please do so either on [Telegram](https://t.me/Solar) with a message or [GitHub](https://github.com/solar-network/docs) with an issue.